Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    ## SSM Service with multiple Agents

 Distribute `${SMART_HOME}` directory to SSM Server nodes and each Smart Agent node.
 Smart Agent can coexist with Hadoop HDFS Datanode.
 For better performance, We recommend deploying one agent on each Datanode.
-Of course, cases like Smart Agents deployed on servers other than Datanodes, and different numbers of Smart Agents from Datanodes are also supported.
+SSM also supports the following two cases.
+1) Smart Agent is deployed on a server that does not serve as Datanode.
+2) The number of Smart Agents is different from that of Datanodes.

-On the SSM service server, switch to the SSM installation directory, and it is ready to start and run the SSM service.
+On a SSM server, user can switch to the SSM installation directory to run all SSM services.

 # Run SSM